Should you design your images in Retina in an email?

 Wikipedia

-In other words, this type of high resolution screen has a higher DPI (Dots Per Inch) than normal, a "high DPI": There are more pixels in a given area than another screen.
+In other words, this type of high-resolution screen has a higher-than-normal DPI (Dots Per Inch): there are more pixels in a given area than in any other screen.

 And the higher the DPI, the more detailed the images and texts are.
 Most manufacturers have adopted high resolution screens.